 Central Library: Kirstein Business Library & Innovation Center (KBLIC)

 The Kirstein Business Library & Innovation Center (KBLIC) invites media creators, innovators, job seekers, entrepreneurs, nonprofits, investors, coders, and makers to our new space.
+KBLIC is located on the lower level of the Boylston Street Building.
 Business-minded individuals can enjoy an inviting and modern space with over 5,000 square feet of printed resources, flexible seating, innovative technology to conduct business research, and dedicated areas for collaborating on projects with colleagues or developing a new career skill.
 Drop by KBLIC for access to and courses in the latest video editing and production technologies.
 Within the Kirstein Business Library & Innovation Center, the Thomas R. Drey, Jr. Investment Center – named after a generous retired teacher who researched investing at Kirstein – offers up-to-date materials for those seeking information on how to invest wisely.

 The Kirstein Business Branch opened on May 7, 1930.
 Funding for the founding of the branch was donated by Louis Kirstein, a Vice President of Filene’s Dept. Store and Trustee of the Boston Public Library.
 The Branch was formally named the Edward Kirstein Memorial Library in honor of Louis’ father.